-Questions to ask a home warranty company
+10 questions to ask a home warranty company

-What you need to know before buying a plan
+Everything to know before buying a plan

-- What does the home warranty cover?
+1. What does the home warranty cover?

 In general, lower premiums come with lower coverage or limits, more exclusions or higher service call fees, while plans with more expensive premiums offer more extensive coverage or have higher limits.

 When comparing pricing and coverage, also ask how long the policy lasts (most have terms from one to three years).